blog

 2. Rinse the roots in running water.

 3. Remove the dead roots as they no longer serve a purpose.
-This step is crucial since dead roots don’t absorb water and nutrients any more, and they will only decompose in your new medium and make it spoil faster.
+This step is crucial since dead roots don’t absorb water and nutrients, and they will only decompose in your new medium and make it spoil faster.

 To determine if a root is dead, try to pinch and squeeze it in between your thumb and index finger.
 Healthy roots are firm and plump, while dead ones are soft, spongy, and mushy.
 The outer layer or velamen of dead and rotten roots also pulls out easily, leaving a stringy core, which is the actual root but is useless without the velamen.